 Heritage and Research Center

-The Heritage & Research Center (HRC), located at 20 Old Yellowstone Trail in historic Gardiner, Montana, is a state-of-the-art facility that is home to Yellowstone National Park’s museum collection, archives, research library, historian, and archeology lab.
+The Heritage and Research Center, located at 20 Old Yellowstone Trail in historic Gardiner, Montana, is a state-of-the-art facility that is home to Yellowstone National Park’s museum collection, archives, research library, historian, and archeology lab.

 December 24-January 5

-Please be advised that the herbarium and archeology labs do not maintain an open door policy for researchers due to field work.
-For general information regarding these programs, please see their respective links on the upper portion of this webpage.
+Please be advised that the Yellowstone National Park Herbarium and archeology labs do not maintain an open door policy for researchers due to field work.